-Your Directors present their 51st Annual Report of the Company together withthe Audited Statements of Accounts for the year ended 31st March 2016
+Your Directors present their 56th Annual Report of the Company together withthe Audited Statements of Assets & Liabilities and Profit & Loss Account for theyear ended 31st March 2021.

-The Companys financial performance for the year under review along with previousyears figures are given hereunder:
+The Company's financial performance for the year under the review along with previousyear figures are given hereunder:

 |Net Sales /Income from || || |

 |Total Income ||5503.43 ||5506.93 |

 |Profit / (Loss) before || || |

 |Depreciation ||68.55 ||128.04 |

 |Less Depreciation ||37.92 ||102.25 |